Zac Efron to be honored with star on Hollywood Walk of Fame

-HOLLYWOOD, LOS ANGELES (KABC) -- Zac Efron, who rose to teen dream fame for his leading role in the Disney Channel phenomenon "High School Musical," will be honored next week with a star on the Hollywood Walk of Fame.
+HOLLYWOOD, LOS ANGELES (KABC) -- Zac Efron will receive his very own star on the Hollywood Walk of Fame on Monday.

+The San Luis Obispo native rose to fame playing Troy Bolton in the 2006 Emmy Award-winning Disney Channel hit, "High School Musical."
+He went on to star in "High School Musical 2" and "High School Musical 3: Senior Year."

+His next film "The Iron Claw" hits theaters Dec.
+22. Jeremy Allen White, who also stars in the film, is expected to attend the star ceremony.
+Director Harris Dickinson and actor Miles Teller are expected to attend as well.

 "We are thrilled to honor actor Zac Efron who began his career as a Disney alum and has reinvented himself as a leading man by playing a wide variety of great roles," said Ana Martinez, producer of the Hollywood Walk of Fame in a press release.
 "What a way to end our year of star ceremonies with this very popular and gifted actor!"